SorinaHamidifar/ThunderCore/README.md

 # ================================
 # Project: StrikeCore
 # Description:
-# A high-impact repository built for fast iter,
+# A high-impact repository built for fast iterat,
 # strong architecture, and projects that strike with precision and power.
 # ================================